aadarshv9/Nodejs-Authentication/README.md

 # Nodejs-Authentication
  Authentication system which can be used as a starter code for creating any new application

-OverView
+OverView :-
 Building this project helps me in understanding the process/work flow behind authentication and autherization of users using the website.

-Package/Library Used :-
+External Libraries:-
-GoogleCaptcha for integrating captcha during sign in/sign up NPM Packages :-
+- GoogleCaptcha for integrating captcha during sign in/sign up

+NPM Packages :-
-    express for running server and creating routes mongoose ODM for interacting with mongoDB
+- express for running server and creating routes
+- mongoose ODM for interacting with mongoDB
-    ejs for rendering view/html pages
+- ejs for rendering view/html pages
-    express-ejs-layouts to render partials and layouts
+- express-ejs-layouts to render partials and layouts
-    Bcrypto for encrypting passwords.
+- Bcrypto for encrypting passwords.
-    request for sending http request from server dotenv to configure .env file(used for storing sensitive information) passport for authentication
+- request for sending http request from server
+- dotenv to configure .env file(used for storing sensitive information)
+- passport for authentication
-    passport-local-strategy for local authentication
+- passport-local-strategy for local authentication
-    passport-google-oauth2-strategy for social authentication
+- passport-google-oauth2-strategy for social authentication
-    nodemailer for sending mail
+- nodemailer for sending mail
-    cookie-parser for parsing cookies
+- cookie-parser for parsing cookies
-    express-session for encrypting session-cookie made by passport connect-mongo for storing session-cookie in DB to make them persistent node-sass-middleware for generating css from scss/sass
+- express-session for encrypting session-cookie made by passport
+- connect-mongo for storing session-cookie in DB to make them persistent
+- node-sass-middleware for generating css from scss/sass
-    connect-flash for setting notification messages in session-cookie generate-passwords for creating random passwords
+- connect-flash for setting notification messages in session-cookie
+- generate-passwords for creating random passwords

 Features  :-